Race 3: Plot

 In present-day Al-Shifa, one night, Yash talks about his girlfriend.
 Sikander reveals that in Beijing, he fell in love with a girl named Jessica who severed ties with him.
 Shamsher's childhood friend Brijmohan tells him that his friend's hotel was used by politicians for their lascivious motives where all the activity was captured on a spy video camera and stored on a hard disk.
 The hard disk was kept in a bank locker in Cambodia.
-Shamsher appoints Sikander to recover of the hard disk, and he promises to get the disk.
+Shamsher appoints Sikander to recover the hard disk, and he promises to get the disk.
 The next day, during a party, it is revealed that Jessica is actually Yash's girlfriend.
 Sikander and Jessica meet privately in the security room.
 The next day, Sooraj and Sanjana, who had recorded the Sikander-Jessica meet, screen the video to Yash.
 A furious Yash goes to Jessica's apartment and finds Sikander present with her.
 Sikander later tells him that both of their past interactions with Jessica were planned by Sooraj and Sanjana, as part of their plan to destroy Sikander.
 Yash teams up with Sikander against the twins but pretends to be with the twins as well.
 Sikander, the twins, Yash and Jessica, execute the mission to recover the hard disk.

 After retrieving the hard disk, Shamsher eliminates Sikander by planting explosives in his car and heads to a conference with the politicians whose objectionable videos were stored on the disk.
 Shamsher tells of Sikander's death to the politicians, in the presence of the twins.
 He then plugs the hard disk and is shocked to find out that the disk was not the original one.
 Rather, it only contained a video, self-filmed by Sumitra before her death, in which she reveals the truth that Ranchor was killed by Shamsher, and the twins were Ranchor's kids.
 Sikander arrives, and reveals that he knew that Shamsher killed his dad, but kept it a secret for ten years and had been pretending to be loyal to Shamsher.
-Shamsher reveals that Yash is his real son to the twins before beating them up and before Sikander's arrival.
+Before Sikander's arrival, Shamsher reveals that Yash is his real son to the twins before beating them up.
 After a fight in the desert between Sikander and Yash, Sikander demolishes Shamsher's entire army and makes both Yash and Shamsher surrender to Jessica who happens to be an Interpol officer.
 The arrested father-son duo are flown to their native village Handia.

-In the climax, Sikander reveals that he had been planning events along all and revealed all the plans and secrets to the twins and Jessica.
+In the climax, Sikander reveals that he had been planning events all along and revealed all the plans and secrets to the twins and Jessica.
 Shamsher is seen bribing a police officer, while Yash is seen to be toning his body inside the prison cell.
 Sikander, reuniting with his twin siblings in Al-Shifa, reveals the plot of handing over the original hard disks to Jessica.
 Sikander makes a metaphorical statement and calls himself the "Tiger" of a new race as he refuses to elaborate.